swcarpentry/r-novice-inflammation/_episodes/07-knitr-R.md

 To distinguish R code from text, RMarkdown uses three back-ticks followed by `{r}` to distinguish a "code chunk".
 In RStudio, the keyboard shortcut to create a code chunk is command-option-i or control-alt-i.

-A code chunk will set off the code and its results in the output document, but you can also print the results of code within a text block by enclosing code like so: `` `r '\x60r code-here\x60'` ``.
+A code chunk will set off the code and its results in the output document, but you can also print the results of code within a text block by enclosing code like so: `` `r code-here` ``.

 > ## Challenge - Use knitr to produce a report {.challenge}
 >